-Students who are not making Satisfactory Academic Progress are limited to a maximum credit hours enrollment per semester.
-They are expected to seek assistance from the University and perform upon the advice of the academic advisor and program director.
+Students who are not making Satisfactory Academic Progress are expected to seek assistance from the University and perform upon the advice of the academic advisor and program director.
 Advice may include and not limited to conditions on the enrolment in certain courses, repetition of courses with low grades, mandatory extra classes.